Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Multimode input-output theory of pulsed OPOs

-We take the macroscopic nonlinear $\chi^{(2)}$ Hamiltonian in the interaction frame to be \cite{Drummond14,Quesada17}
+We take the macroscopic nonlinear $\chi^{(2)}$ Hamiltonian in the interaction frame to be~\cite{Drummond14,Quesada17}

-where $\eta^{(2)}_{ijk}(\vect r)$ is the second-order inverse susceptibility tensor \cite{Drummond14} (assumed to be frequency independent), and the coupling strength of the three-wave interaction is
+where $\eta^{(2)}_{ijk}(\vect r)$ is the second-order inverse susceptibility tensor~\cite{Drummond14} (assumed to be frequency independent) and the coupling strength of the three-wave interaction is

+which we can take to be real-valued without loss of generality when ${\vect D\pump}_\omega(\vect r)$ corresponds to normal modes of the system.
+That is, linear loss of these modes have been phenomenologically treated according to the preceding subsection, as opposed to direct quantization of lossy (quasinormal) modes~\cite{Franke2019May}.
+In Sec.~\ref{sec:phase-matching}, we consider some concrete forms for $f_{mn}(\omega)$ in SPOPOs based on phase-matching considerations.

-We can follow a similar procedure as in the linear dissipation case in order to derive input-output pump operators.
+We follow a similar procedure as in the linear dissipation case in order to define input-output pump operators.
 The choice of partitions $\mathcal P_q$ of the pump frequencies is somewhat arbitrary; if the pump is a frequency comb, for example, one natural choice is to use the pump comb lines.
-In any case, let us denote such pump frequencies of interest as ${\omega\pump}_q$.
+In any case, let us denote such pump frequencies of interest by ${\omega\pump}_q$.
 We now define pump operators